 B. Audit and Verification Challenges

-- Auditors must verify the reasonableness of separate asset valuations.
+- Auditors must evaluate the reasonableness of valuation models and assumptions.

-- Detailed documentation and justifications are required for external audits.
+- Extensive documentation and justification are needed for external verification.

-- Inadequate valuation disclosures can result in audit qualifications.
+- Inadequate disclosures can result in audit qualifications or restatements.

 6. Cost and Resource Implications